 TIE BRACELET: If you are not using a clasp closure and want this to be a simple tie bracelet instead, leave a 7-inch tail of yarn and ch 3 before you begin R1 and at the end of the row, ch 3 and leave a 7-inch tail of yarn.
 This way you can tie the bracelet to secure it and trim the excess thread.

-One Row Summer Bracelet Pattern Instructions
+One Row Summer Bracelet Crochet Pattern

 This beaded bracelet project is a one-row project.